AndrewDiles/deezbotbois/README.md

 ## Potential Improvements Met

+- In Assembly: Add ability to click and expand each section
+# DONE

 - HIGH PRIORITY: improve import method and method of gathering icons for attributes and tech tree.
 Current system is clunky
 # DONE - Created a function that handles icon imports